dcycle/drupal_dcycle/README.txt

 - visit admin/config/development/dcycle

-- select dCycle Quickstart as your policy
+- select dcycle Quickstart as your policy

 - the environment type will be set to Development by default, which is what you need when starting a project.